Okanagan Floodplain Mapping

 Osoyoos Lake Operating Orders

 Osoyoos Lake straddles the US-Canada border, and its management is governed through Orders – renewed in 2013 – by the International Joint Commission under the Boundary Waters Treaty.
 The OBWB has been closely involved with the renewal process.
-Learn more by visiting the Osoyoos Lake Water Science Forum page, the Osoyoos Lake Levels webpage and Building Bridges.
+Learn more by visiting the 2022 Osoyoos Lake Water Science Forum and previous Osoyoos Lake Water Science Forum pages, the Osoyoos Lake Levels webpage, and Building Bridges.

 UBCO Water Research